Personnel – Human Rights

 2-9.
 Student Threat of Harm to Self

 EWU expects and encourages students to maintain a reasonable concern for their own wellbeing.
-In the event the Dean of Students receives credible information that a student has threatened or attempted suicide, engaged in efforts to prepare to commit suicide, or expressed a preoccupation with suicide, the Dean of Students may require the student to engage in an assessment process that may include a series of up to three meetings with a member of the Student Life team, Counseling and Psychological Services (CAPS), or an outside provider.
+In the event the Dean of Students receives credible information that a student has threatened or attempted suicide, engaged in efforts to prepare to commit suicide, or expressed a preoccupation with suicide, the Dean of Students may require the student to engage in an assessment process that may include a series of up to three meetings with a member of the Student Life team, Counseling and Wellness Services (CWS), or an outside provider.
 Students are required to participate in the process only with respect to assessing the threat of a potential harm to self.
 Students are not required to engage in counseling or therapy.
-A student may elect to go beyond the required assessment process and participate in counseling or therapy, only after CAPS obtains the student’s permission.
+A student may elect to go beyond the required assessment process and participate in counseling or therapy, only after CWS obtains the student’s permission.

 If information is provided to the Dean of Students that a student’s behavior renders the student unable to effectively function in the residential or educational community without harming themselves, the Dean of Students may initiate the Mandatory Medical Leave of Absence & Return process set forth in chapter 172-135 WAC.

 2-10.
 Other References

 EWU Policy 204-08 (Service & Assistance Animals in University Housing)

 EWU Policy 603-10 (Service Animals)